colav/Yuku/README.md

 The gruplac downlaod dont supports checkpoints, but it support pagination, the cache is saved in the collection gruplac_data_cache, but it is eventually removed if the execution fails.
 This run takes about 1 hour.

 `
-yuku_run --download_cvlac bqtm-4y2h
+yuku_run --download_cvlac 33dq-ab5a
 `

 # Yuku Results

-By default the data is saved in the database yuku with the next collections:
+By default the data is saved in the database **yuku** with the next collections:
 ```
 yuku> show collections
 cvlac_data